hidny/MikeTsCubeCode/README.md

 * I tried to reduce memory allocations by having pretty much all the memory declared at the start of the program.
 * I decided to be 'wasteful' with space usage by using a bool array that is N^3 in size instead of using a hashset because that meant not constantly allocating memory...
 	* N^3 bits for N=40 is only 32000 bits...
 * Relevant code may be complicated, but it's only around 800 lines.
 * I tried to reduce branching by suggesting that the compiler do arithmetic instead of branching in the getNeighbourIndex() function, and I think the compiler actually understood!
 * This probably could be rewritten in C, or assembly for better results.
 If I were interested in writing C or assembly for optimizations, this would be what I would work on.
 * It got better results when it was ported to Rust.
 See Loïc Damien's code: https://gitlab.com/dzamlo/polycubes2  , and also see the PR requests for an impressively fast version of the code: https://gitlab.com/dzamlo/polycubes2/-/merge_requests/2
 * I didn't use a profiler, and I just used my intuition.
 I wouldn't be surprised if an expert can do much better.

-* Tricks to precompute a few things:
+* Tricks to pre-compute a few things:
-	* I precomputed the 6 orthogonal directions to try in order for all 24 symmetries, so the program doesn't have to recalculate it every single time.
+	* I pre-computed the 6 orthogonal directions to try in order for all 24 symmetries, so the program doesn't have to recalculate it every single time.
-	* I precomputed a look-up table for the relevant contenders during the 'race':
+	* I pre-computed a look-up table for the relevant contenders during the 'race':
 		* For technical reasons I won't get into here, this look-up table only works if the root node for all contenders can't be filled up any more, so that's why the condition 'if(numCellsUsedDepth >= NUM_NEIGHBOURS_3D + 1) {' exists.
-		* A tighter bound would be to say that the max_manhantan dist between 2 cubes has to be 3 or more, but that would take more time to calculate for no real benefit in the 3D case.
+		* A tighter bound would be to say that the maximum manhanttan distance between 2 cubes has to be 3 or more, but that would take more time to calculate for no real benefit in the 3D case.
 		* This tighter bound might be useful once we go up a few dimensions though.